-If you live in the West and need to chill out with friends, this Winne the Pooh themed gelato café stays open till 12am.
-A cool supper spot with unique avocado ice cream and other Vietnamese-inspired flavours that will give you some sweet dreams.
+If you live in the West and need to chill out with friends, this gelato café stays open till 12am.
+It’s a cool supper spot with unique cones (hence the name) and ice cream in flavours like Ube and Strawberry Basil that will give you some sweet dreams.

 Springleaf Prata (NEWest open 24h)

 Springleaf has multiple outlets and while there are a few which are opened until 12am, NEWest is the only 24 hour outlet.
 That means Westies can have their signature Murtaburger or Plaster Blaster any time you like — breakfast or supper.